db1234719/Harmony-Docker/README.md

 # Harmony-Docker
 A repository with focus on Docker Compose yaml files that just works as intended (and is reproducable) so you enjoy Self-Hosting more!

+Fun Fact: when i was creating this repository i installed and Archlinux virtual machine inside my Archlinux machine to just test things out and it's a personal thing but i recommend Archlinux cause it's minimal and a lot more stable that you think! :)

 ## Harmony Files List
 If you want to Host a Media server use this stack:
 [Harmony-Media](#Harmony-Media)